honeycombio/refinery/rules_conditions.md

 ```
 ### Leveraging Special Refinery Telemetry in Root Spans

-Some Refinery configuration options introduce special names that are added to telemetry.
+Some Refinery configuration options introduce special fields that are added to telemetry.

-For example, when `AddCountsToRoot` is enabled, `meta.span_count` is added to all root spans, allowing for the creation of rule conditions based on span counts.
+For example, when `AddCountsToRoot` is enabled, `meta.span_count` is added to all root spans, and allows for the creation of rule conditions based on span counts.

 ```yaml
 Conditions: